SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM: Conclusion

 \section{Conclusion}

-We introduce \textbf{Shot-aware Multimodal Audio-enhanced Retrieval of Temporal Segments (SMART)}, a multimodal moment-retrieval framework that advances temporal reasoning through the integration of audio cues and a \textbf{Shot-aware Token Compression} strategy.
-SMART first detects shot boundaries and computes token-wise variance from Q-Former outputs to selectively retain high-information visual tokens while removing redundant ones.
-This shot-coherent design preserves intra-shot consistency and critical temporal cues, enabling efficient long-sequence processing without sacrificing precision.
-In parallel, audio features enrich multimodal representations and enhance semantic grounding.
-Extensive experiments on Charades-STA and QVHighlights demonstrate that SMART consistently outperforms state-of-the-art methods, particularly for queries requiring fine-grained temporal localization and multimodal comprehension.
+We introduce \textbf{Shot-aware Multimodal Audio-enhanced Retrieval of Temporal Segments (SMART)}, a multimodal moment retrieval framework that improves temporal localization by incorporating complementary audio cues together with a \textbf{Shot-aware Token Compression} strategy.
+SMART first performs shot-aware keyframe selection to preserve representative frames as full visual observations, and then applies token filtering only to non-keyframes to reduce redundant visual content while retaining temporally informative regions.
+This two-stage design balances efficiency and effectiveness, enabling more efficient long-sequence processing while preserving retrieval performance.
+In parallel, compact audio representations provide complementary semantic cues that are particularly helpful when the target moment is at least partially grounded in acoustic evidence.
+Extensive experiments on Charades-STA and QVHighlights show that SMART consistently improves over strong baselines while achieving favorable performance--efficiency trade-offs.

-\textbf{Limitations:} Despite its strong performance, SMART has limitations.
-Audio integration is limited to overall embeddings and may miss fine-grained temporal cues in complex scenes.
-Shot-aware token compression reduces redundancy but can still discard subtle visual details in highly dynamic sequences.
-Additionally, the framework is trained and evaluated on curated benchmarks, and its generalization to open-world or zero-shot scenarios remains untested.
+\textbf{Limitations:} Despite its strong performance, SMART still has several limitations.
+First, the current audio branch relies on compressed global audio context rather than explicitly modeling fine-grained audio--visual temporal alignment, which may limit its ability to capture subtle audio-event timing in complex scenes.
+Second, although the proposed shot-aware compression preserves selected keyframes and only compresses non-keyframes, subtle visual details may still be weakened under aggressive compression or highly dynamic motion patterns.
+Third, while our additional analyses show that SMART is reasonably robust to moderate shot-boundary perturbations and can transfer its visual compression design to another backbone, its behavior under larger distribution shifts or broader open-world settings remains an important direction for future work.